SPHornsby/iss-tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

+## About

+I.S.S. watcher has three functions: An iss live tracker, an iss next-passes generator, and a list of the people currently on the iss.
+It uses the [Open notify] (http://open-notify.org/Open-Notify-API/) api.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.